clairek09/MIC/Modules/M02-design-implement-hybrid-networking/includes/2-design-implement-hybrid-networking.md

 ( ) PolicyBased and static. {{Incorrect, VPNs can be PolicyBased.
 Static is the name used for PolicyBased VPNs in the classic deployment model.}}

-( ) RouteBased and dynamic. {{Incorrect,VPNs can be RouteBased.
+( ) RouteBased and dynamic. {{Incorrect, VPNs can be RouteBased.
 Dynamic is the name used for RouteBased VPNs in the classic deployment model.}}